dewhurstwill/blog/_posts/2021-03-06-CKA-my-experiance.md

 # My experience taking the CKA exam

 On Thursday just gone, I passed the CKA (Kubernetes Certified Administrator) exam.
-There are many articles on medium with different peoples opinions and tips on how t o pass, however it would appear some parts of the exam have recently changed.
+There are many articles on medium with different peoples opinions and tips on how to pass, however it would appear some parts of the exam have recently changed.

 > The advise in the blog is valid from March 2021